 Q: What are the next steps to pursue an audit with Healthcare Horizons?

 The first step is understanding your current audit rights provided in your Administrative Services Agreement (ASA).
-Healthcare Horizons is willing to perform an informal, no-obligation review of your ASA to help you determine your rights.
-From there, we’ll work with you to develop a customized audit proposal.
+Healthcare Horizons can perform an informal, no-obligation review of your ASA to help you determine your rights.
+From there, we will work with you to develop a customized audit proposal.